oceanprotocol/docs/README.md

 ## Content

+The documentation is split in multiple sections whose content lives in this repo:

+-   **Core concepts**: high-level explanation of concepts, assumptions, and components
+-   **Setup**: getting started for various stakeholders and use cases
+-   **Tutorials**: detailed tutorials

+Those sections are defined in the [`/data/sections.yml`](data/sections.yml) file.

+### Content files

 All content lives in the [`/content`](content/) & [`/data`](data/) folders utilizing GitHub Flavored Markdown and YAML.
-Content is organized through subfolders corresponding to the sections mentioned below.
+Content is organized through subfolders corresponding to the sections mentioned above.
 Those subfolder names, along with the file name, define the final url of a given piece of content.

 The final navigational organisation of the content is driven through the sidebar files under [`/data/sidebars`](data/sidebars/).
 Some global values used throughout the site can be set in [`config.js`](config.js).

 Have a look at [docs.oceanprotocol.com/test/](https://docs.oceanprotocol.com/test/) to see what content elements can be used in the docs.

-### Sections

-The documentation is split in multiple sections whose content lives in this repo:

--   Core concepts: high-level explanation of concepts, assumptions, and components
--   Setup: getting started for various stakeholders and use cases
--   Tutorials: detailed tutorials

-Those sections and their copy are defined in the [`/data/sections.yml`](data/sections.yml) file.

 TODO: Additionally, these docs live in their respective repos and are pulled into this site on build time: